-Since Mother’s Day is in the spring, and mothers typically love to receive flowers from their family, how about a personalized flower craft?
-This craft incorporates all the best things: loving affirmations, handprints for memories, and beautiful flowers to brighten the room.
+Since Mother’s Day falls in the spring and flowers are a classic gift, this personalized craft is a fun and meaningful option for kids to make.
+This simple Mother’s Day craft combines handprints, kind words, and bright colors to create a bouquet that doubles as a keepsake.
+It incorporates all the best things: loving affirmations, handprints for memories, and beautiful flowers to brighten the room.
 Kiddos will love making these, and their mom will adore receiving them!

 To make this Mother’s Day craft, you only need a short list of supplies: